Ready to buy a home?

 Get very familiar with your finances – your income, debts, savings, and monthly expenditures – to assess how much you may be able to afford.
 When looking at your savings, remember to account for the down payment and closing costs.
 Getting your financial environment in order is a hugely important step in the home buying or refinancing process.
-Use these resources to put yourself in position to get the best loan possible with the least amount of difficulty.
-It all starts with a plan, it all starts right here.
+Use these resources to put yourself in a position to get the best loan possible with the least amount of difficulty.
+It all starts with a plan; it all starts right here.

 STEP 2: FIND THE RIGHT TYPE OF HOME AND LOCATION

-Single-Family, Condominium or Other?
+Single-Family, Condominium, or Other?

 Determine the type of home you want for your lifestyle and budget.
-Single-family home, condominium or townhouse?
+Single-family home, condominium, or townhouse?
 Ask yourself if you’re comfortable with the maintenance that can come with single-family living, or if you prefer the lower maintenance condominiums can provide.